edumserrano/webpack-module-federation-with-angular/code-demos/advanced-ng16/README.md

 > **Note**
 >
 > There isn't an example of loading the `payment` component using a functional guard because that requires an exposed module that when imported will register a Web component and, although we could mimic what was done on the checkout app, the payment app does not expose a module like that.
 >

+> **Note**
+>
+> You can ignore the following console warning:
+>
+> `Component ID generation collision detected.
+Components '<component name>' and '<component name>' with selector '<selector>' generated the same component ID.
+To fix this, you can change the selector of one of those components or add an extra host attribute to force a different ID.
+Find more at https://angular.io/errors/NG0912`
+>
+> This happens because this code demo is using the same selector for all the checkout and payment wrapper components.
+>

 ## Micro frontends tooling used by the shell